meteor-svelte/meteor-svelte/core/README.md

 # Svelte compiler for Meteor

-This package contains the compiler class used by `svelte:compiler` and `svelte:compiler-no-html`.
+This package contains the compiler class used by `svelte:compiler`.
-If you want to use Svelte with Meteor, use either `svelte:compiler` or `svelte:compiler-no-html`.
+If you want to use Svelte with Meteor, please follow the [installation instructions](../README.md#installation).